faanross/faanross/README.md

 ## hi.

-I'm a security researcher at [Active Countermeasures](https://www.activecountermeasures.com) interested in post-exploitation malware development, covert channels, offensive sec tooling, network-centric threat hunting etc.
+I'm a security researcher at [Active Countermeasures](https://www.activecountermeasures.com) specializing in post-exploitation malware development and network-centric threat hunting.
+While these disciplines may appear divergent, I see them as two sides of the same coin — cultivating competence in one deepens insight into the other.

-I teach a number of workshops and courses about **C2 development in Golang with AntiSyphon**, you can find info on these [here](https://www.antisyphontraining.com/instructor/faan-ross/).
+I also teach a number of workshops and courses about **C2 development in Golang with AntiSyphon**, you can find info on these [here](https://www.antisyphontraining.com/instructor/faan-ross/).

 You can find more of my work - articles, guide, courses etc - [here](https://faanross.com) .